-ISANA Achernar Academy accepts applications for the lottery via email, fax, United States mail or in person.
-A public random drawing process is implemented if the number of students who wish to attend ISANA Achernar Academy exceeds the school's capacity.
+ISANA Cardinal Academy accepts applications for the lottery via email, fax, United States mail or in person.
+A public random drawing process is implemented if the number of students who wish to attend ISANA Cardinal Academy exceeds the Charter School's capacity.
 Current students are exempt from the lottery.
-Preference is given as follows:
+Preference is given in the order as follows:

-- 1. Students who reside within the boundaries of CUSD. - 2.
-Siblings of students enrolled at the school. - 3.
-Children of staff not to exceed 10% of enrollment in each grade level.
+- 1. Students who reside within the boundaries of LAUSD and are a sibling of a student enrolled at the Charter School. - 2.
+Students who reside within the boundaries of LAUSD and are not a sibling of a student enrolled at the Charter School. - 3.
+All other siblings of students enrolled at the Charter School. - 4.
+Children of Charter School staff not to exceed 10% of total Charter School enrollment.

-The rationale for preferences #2 and #3 is to preserve family continuity.
+The rationale for the sibling and staff preferences is to preserve family continuity.

-The school will designate a lottery application deadline (generally no later than February 28th) and only lottery applications received prior to the deadline will be included in the public random drawing.
-Public notice of the lottery's date, time, location, procedures, and rules will be posted on the school's website and in the school's lobby.
+The Charter School will designate a lottery application deadline (generally no later than February 28th) and only lottery applications received prior to the deadline will be included in the public random drawing.
+Public notice of the lottery's date, time, location, procedures, and rules will be posted on the Charter School's website and in the school's lobby.
 The lottery will be conducted in the evening on a weeknight so interested parties will be able to attend and observe.
-The lottery will take place on school grounds or another public space that is large enough to accommodate interested families.
+The lottery will take place on Charter School grounds or another public space that is large enough to accommodate interested families.
 Parents do not need to be present at the public random drawing.

-ISANA Achernar Academy will use a neutral proctor to ensure the lottery procedures are fairly executed.
+ISANA Cardinal Academy will use a neutral proctor (i.e., an individual that is unrelated to any prospective student) to ensure the lottery procedures are fairly executed.
 Names of applicants will be drawn publicly at random.
-Students who are not admitted via the drawing will be placed on a waiting list.
-Students who are given priority based on the above list of preferences will be marked as such and given priority on the waiting list.
-If vacancies occur during the school year, the vacancies will be filled first from the waiting list.
-Parents of students who have been promoted off the waiting list will be contacted by phone and must respond to the Principal or his/her designee within two days by either phone, email, or coming in person in order to secure admission by completing the enrollment process.
+Students who are not admitted via the drawing will be placed on a waiting list in the order drawn.
+If vacancies occur during the school year, the vacancies will be filled first from the top of the waiting list.
+Parents of students who have been admitted during the lottery, or promoted off the waiting list during the year, will be contacted by phone and must respond to the Principal or his/her designee within two days by either phone, email, or coming in person in order to secure admission by completing the enrollment process.

-The school will keep on file a list of all student names entered into the drawing, original applications for enrollment, and a list of students on the waiting list by grade level.
-The school will also keep the lottery procedures available for review at all times.
+The Charter School will keep on file a list of all student names entered into the drawing, original applications for enrollment, lottery results, and a list of students on the waiting list by grade level.
+The Charter School will also keep the lottery procedures available for review at all times.